sunfounder/ezblock3/docs/source/use_on_web_3.1.rst

 The steps are as follows:

-1. First, you need to :ref:`install_ezblock_os_3.1`.
+1. First, you need to :ref:`install_ezblock_os_latest`.
 During this time you can set a hostname to connect to your Raspberry Pi in the browser.

 #.
 Open the browser and enter the following URL.
 Google Chrome is recommended.